Amaal-Mohammed/Belighted/README.md

 Notes:
 * Tests include both ete path and also have tests that can be scalable in teh futhure if if tests are needed for a specific page(Please Check the testplan "BelightedTestPlan")
 * Report of the testing tool is in folder mochawesome-report/mochawesome.html
+* Any related information/hypothesis/decisions/ Thoughts about the test apprach  or the test tool Please Check the testplan "BelightedTestPlan"